biniona-mongodb/mongodb_jupyter_docker_image/README.md

 file](http://localhost:8888/lab/tree/load_db.ipynb) (the link will not work unless container is running), and run the first cell to have a notebook with a connection to your cluster.

+# This is super insecure and is just a proof of concept!